dhairyadwivedi/pat-a-tap-clone/README.md

 # pat-a-tap-clone
-This is similaar to <a href="https://patatap.com/">Patatap</a>.
+This is similar to <a href="https://patatap.com/">Patatap</a>.
 Libraries used - Paper.js and Howler.js